ringcentral/rc-unified-crm-extension/docs/crm/netsuite.md

 ## Placeholder companies when creating contacts

 NetSuite requires that every contact be associated with a company.
-When logging calls for new contacts, the Unified CRM extension will first look for a company called, "Placeholder company."
+When logging calls for new contacts, App Connect will first look for a company called, "Placeholder company."
 If a company with that name is not found, one will be created.
 Then the contact will be associated with that company record.
 It is the intent that once the call is complete that an agent do one of the following:

 1. Edit the company called "Placeholder Company" with a more appropriate name and with additional details.
 2. Edit the contact to associate it with a more appropriate company stored in NetSuite.

-In this way, the Unified CRM extension ensures that all contacts created by it conform to the requirements of NetSuite so that all contact records are complete.
+In this way, App Connect ensures that all contacts created by it conform to the requirements of NetSuite so that all contact records are complete.